Spring Practice Is A Snoozer

 At least let the media in to watch.

-Could there be anything worse than being an Auburn beat writer this time of year?
+Could there be anything worse than being an Auburn beat r this time of year?
 Reading the coverage from Saturday’s scrimmage is like piecing together a crime scene.
 One player says this about the quarterbacks; another says something different.
 Who do you believe?
 After a few minutes of reading, you realize how stupid this exercise is and you just give up.

 I guess all our questions will be answered in two weeks at A-Day.
 By the way, it’s being nationally televised by ESPNU.